Innoactive/Creator-Base-Template/readme.md

 # Introduction

-The Hub Training module is a part of the Innoactive Hub SDK.
-It's designed for large enterprises who train complex human-machine interaction processes.
+The Hub Training Module is a part of the Innoactive Hub SDK.
+It's designed for large enterprises who train people to work with complex machinery.
 With it, you can train employees remotely, safely, and cost-efficiently.
 Our solution covers the complete lifecycle of virtual training applications, including their creation, maintenance, and distribution to the final user.

 There are two user roles: a template developer and a training designer.
-Training designers do not have to possess a deep technical knowledge.
-They use basic Unity tools to setup a testing environment, and the visual programming tools to create a training course.
+Template developers have to be programmers, but training designers do not have to possess a deep technical knowledge.
+At first, a template developer performs initial configuration of the Training Module to meet the company's needs, creating a template.
+Then, training designers create training applications based on this template.

- The Training Module is a powerful and flexible tool that requires initial configuration.
-Before a training designer could use it, a template designer should adjust the Training Module to meet their company's needs.
+This document is intended for template developers.

-This project is an exemplary template.
+This project is an example of a template.
 The following chapters describe to how to create a similar one.
 Use this project as a reference to validate your progress through this tutorial.
 Feel free to modify or discard it to create your own: this template is not meant to be extended.

-This document is intended for training developers.

-# Initial setup

-## Setup the Hub SDK

-Hub SDK is used for the development of Innoactive Hub VR applications.
-Please, check the [pre-requisites](http://docs.hub.innoactive.de/articles/sdk-setup.html#prerequisites) and follow the [instructions](http://docs.hub.innoactive.de/articles/sdk-setup.html#importing-the-hub-sdk) to set it up.

-## Install VR SDKs

-Install the SDKs of the VR headsets you're working with.
-For example, [SteamVR](https://github.com/Innoactive/SteamVR).

-## Import the Training Module

-Latest stable version can be found at [Innoactive Hub Developer Portal](http://developers.innoactive.de/components/#training-module).

 # What is a training

 The training is a linear sequence of chapters.
+Each chapter starts where the previous ends: if a trainee has to drill a hole in a wall in a first chapter, the hole will be there when you load the second chapter.
 You can start a training from any chapter.
-Each chapter starts where the previous ends.
-If a trainee has to drill a hole in a wall in a first chapter, the hole will be there when you load the second chapter.

-Each chapter consists of steps.
-Steps are connected to each other via transitions.
+Each chapter consists of steps that are connected to each other via transitions.
 Every step consists of a collection of behaviors and transitions.

-Behaviors are actions that are executed independently from the trainee.
+Behaviors are actions that execute independently from the trainee.
 For example, a behavior can play an audio or move an object from one point to another.

-Every transition defines the next step of a training and contains a collection of conditions.

-A condition checks that a trainee has performed a certain action.
-With conditions you define actions that a trainee must perform.
-Once a condition is completed, it can't become incomplete again.

-When all behaviors are completed When all conditions of a transition are completed, the next step of a chapter starts.
+A transition may contain multiple conditions.
+With conditions, designers decide what trainees have to do to progress through the training.
+When all conditions are completed, the next step (defined in the transition) starts.

 Behaviors and conditions communicate with objects on a scene through their training properties.
 A training property defines what actions are available for its scene object: for example, `GrabbableProperty` will inform `GrabbedCondition` that a trainee has grabbed the object.
 Conditions and behaviors use `TrainingObjectReference` and `TrainingPropertyReference<TProperty>` classes to reference training objects and their properties.
 Never use Unity game objects directly.

+# Initial setup

+## Setup the Hub SDK

+Hub SDK is used for the development of Innoactive Hub VR applications.
+Check the [pre-requisites](http://docs.hub.innoactive.de/articles/sdk-setup.html#prerequisites) and follow the [instructions](http://docs.hub.innoactive.de/articles/sdk-setup.html#importing-the-hub-sdk) to set it up.

+## Install VR SDKs

+Install the SDKs of the VR headsets you're working with.
+For example, [SteamVR SDK](https://github.com/Innoactive/SteamVR).

+## Import the Training Module

+You can find the latest stable version at [Innoactive Hub Developer Portal](http://developers.innoactive.de/components/#training-module).

-# Create a simplest training template
+# The simplest training template

-A simplest template consists of a single scene.
-That scene contains Innoactive Hub SDK and Training Module configuration, preconfigured VR headset, and an object with a single script that would load a training.
+The simplest template possible consists of a single scene that contains a Innoactive Hub SDK and Training Module configuration, preconfigured VRTK headset, and an object with a single script that would load a training.

 All that a training designer would have to do only two steps:

 1) Copy the scene and populate it with training objects he needs.
 2) Create a training, save it anywhere in `Assets` folder, and reference the saved file from the scene.

-## Setup a scene

-### Create a scene
+## Create a scene

 Create a new Unity scene in which you want a VR training to be executed.

-### Setup the scene as a Hub Scene
+## Setup the scene as a Training Scene

-Follow the [instructions](http://docs.hub.innoactive.de/articles/sdk-setup.html#setting-up-a-scene) to setup the scene.

-### Disable unused HUB SDK components

-The following components are not required for the Training SDK and may be disabled within the scene:

-1. `[HUB-MULTIUSER]`
-2. `[HUB-PERSISTENCE]`
-3. `[HUB-LOGIN-CHECK]`
-5. `[HUB-VR-LAUNCHER-CLIENT]`
-4. `[HUB-MENU-SETUP]`

-If you are working with the Hub-SDK for the first time it is recommended to disable them for the sake of simplicity.
-You can always turn them back on again later.
+Select the following option in the Unity editor's toolbar: `Innoactive > Training > Setup Scene as a Training Scene`.

 ## Create a script